 - Grains per inch

 We can extend the list.
-But these are the top parameter list for choosing an arrow.
-None of the parameters except these won’t change the performance essentially.
+But these are the top parameters for choosing an arrow.
+None of the parameters except these will essentially change the performance.

 ◊ Buying arrows online?
 I’ve been buying arrows online for years and never had any problems.
 However, before you buy it, just don’t forget to check the seller’s return policy.
 Since it isn’t a personal hygienic product; you’ll have a right to return within a certain time.
 If you don’t think this is a good choice for you, you can always return!

-◊ I’ll give you some critical information about every best arrow we choose according to the markets trends one by one.
-Even if these arrows are on our ‘’best arrows’’ list, I also share some warnings as a buying advise and some cons of them.
+◊ I’ll give you some critical information about every best arrow we choose according to the market trends one by one.
+Even if these arrows are on our ‘’best arrows’’ list, I also share some warnings as buying advice and some cons about them.